robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-video.md

 Another strategy is to draw attention to the sorts of positive behaviours that are likely to enable pupils to succeed.
 Teachers can do this by identifying the positive behaviours that they want to see in advance, explicitly naming the behaviour that will help, and then pointing it out when it occurs.
 For example, when setting pupils up in a group task, the teacher might identify that one pupil should take notes during the task, name this by saying, when one person is talking, the other person needs to make brief notes about their most important points.
 And then point it out when they see it: _“great, Gabriel is making some really useful notes.”_ Explicitly naming behaviours can be especially helpful for some pupils with SEND.

 During an activity, teachers can reinforce positive behaviours by looking out for them and describing what they see.
-A teacher might say, _“Toby has got started on the task straightaway”_, or, \_“Fatima is making sure she is pausing to read her writing as she goes.”\_It doesn't need to be a constant duration.
+A teacher might say, _“Toby has got started on the task straightaway”_, or, \_“Fatima is making sure she is pausing to read her writing as she goes.”\_It doesn’t need to be a constant duration.
 If a pupil is purposefully engaged in an activity, then intervening with a narration about their behaviour might be a distraction.
 However, a brief and carefully timed positive reinforcement can be really powerful.

 In order to reinforce positive behaviours, teachers need to actively look for them.
 This means standing in a position where teachers can see all pupils and proactively scanning the classroom.
 Pointing out the positive behaviours of some pupils can encourage others to do the same.